I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Huldufólk are the same size as humans, it’s just that most people can’t see them.
 Others say they range in height from a few centimetres to three metres.

-They are said to have black hair, wear grey clothes a couple of centuries old in style, and to live in boulders.
+They are said to have black hair, wear grey clothes a couple of centuries old in style, and live in boulders.
 Apparently, they don’t like electricity but they do like farming and fishing.
 They are usually peaceful unless their habitat is disturbed—then watch out, they can get downright snarky.